MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

 1. Add the new federation server(s) to your existing farm.
 For more information, review [Add a federation server to an existing federation server farm](Configure-a-Federation-Server.md#add-a-federation-server-to-an-existing-federation-server-farm).

 1. Sign into your new federation server, then open an elevated PowerShell session.
+If you have more than one server, only run this command on one server.

 1. Set the federation server sync property to take the primary computer role by running the following command.
 To learn more, review the